loda-lang/loda-programs/programs/oeis/list5.md

 * [A294016](http://oeis.org/A294016) ([L08 program](294/A294016.asm)): a(n) = sum of all divisors of all positive integers <= n, minus the sum of remainders of n mod k, for k = 1, 2, 3, ..., n.
 * [A294017](http://oeis.org/A294017) ([L51 program](294/A294017.asm)): Partial sums of A294016.
 * [A294023](http://oeis.org/A294023) ([L31 program](294/A294023.asm)): Sum of the differences of the larger and smaller parts in the partitions of n into two parts with the smaller part prime.
+* [A294060](http://oeis.org/A294060) ([L11 program](294/A294060.asm)): Sum of the differences of the larger and smaller parts in the partitions of n into two parts with the smaller part squarefree.
 * [A294062](http://oeis.org/A294062) ([L28 program](294/A294062.asm)): Sum of the differences of the larger and smaller parts in the partitions of 2n into two parts with the smaller part squarefree.
 * [A294070](http://oeis.org/A294070) ([L06 program](294/A294070.asm)): a(n) = (1/4)*(n^2 - 2*n)^2 + (9/4)*(n^2 - 2*n) + 6.
 * [A294116](http://oeis.org/A294116) ([L11 program](294/A294116.asm)): Fibonacci sequence beginning 2, 21.